 Groups requesting use of school buildings and facilities must identify the specific facilities desired, and approval will be for those specific facilities only.
-All school equipment on the premises shall remain in the charge and control of the building principal or responsible administrator, and shall not be used without the express written permission of the Director of Facilities.
+All school equipment on the premises shall remain in the charge and control of the building principal or responsible administrator, and shall not be used without the express written permission of the administrator.